Trodek/Project-1-Team-SUMHC-Pro-Name/README.md

 The initial weapon is the laser with no upgrades.
 It can be upgraded up to two times.

 Inside the game you have to reach the end of level 4 to win.
 If you are able defeat the boss, the game will reastart allowing you to get a higher score.
-(Por tip:Be carefull to not fall into the  holes.)
+(Pro tip:Be carefull to not fall into the  holes.)

 If you die three times, you will go to the next screen depending if you have a top score or not.
 If space is used to change scenes, you will always go to the continue screen.